Are you getting ready to write your SATs? Read on to learn how to create the best SAT study plan to optimize your performance.

 Here is a breakdown of the sections you will have to study for on the SAT:

 The best plan of attack when writing your SAT is to spend an extended period studying for it but breaking it up into subsections.
-Following a study plan and schedule is essential, as you’ll want to start studying as early as six months prior to your scheduled test date.
+Following a study plan and schedule is essential, as you’ll want to start studying as early as six months before your scheduled test date.
 We'll explain in detail below.

 Having an effective SAT study plan is your secret weapon when it comes to acing your SAT.
 Tailoring your study plan to your lifestyle and schedule will allow you to put in the time and discipline you need to earn a desirable SAT score.